 1. Original and Photocopy of the following documents:

-• Birth Certificate from the National Statistics Office (NSO)/Philippine Statistics Authority (PSA) [apply here ] (The NSO/PSA Birth Certificate must indicate/show Filipino as your nationality/citizenship)
+- Birth Certificate from the National Statistics Office (NSO)/Philippine Statistics Authority (PSA) [apply here ] (The NSO/PSA Birth Certificate must indicate/show Filipino as your nationality/citizenship)

 OR A COMBINATION OF TWO (2) Documents FROM THE PHILIPPINES and ONE (1) Document FROM THE FOREIGN COUNTRY:

-In the absence of Item 1 a: Acceptable Philippine Documents (The Philippine documents must reflect the same name, date of birth and Filipino as a nationality)
+In the absence of Item 1 a: Acceptable Philippine Documents (The Philippine documents must show the same name, date of birth and Filipino as your nationality/citizenship)

 • Old Philippine Passport

 • Philippine Birth Certificate registered with the Local Civil Registrar of the place of birth

 • Philippine Marriage Certificate registered with the Local Civil Registrar of the place of marriage